|home | worwyk | shadows black | insynirator | divisiv | metal force | media | reviews|

 Since the release of Shadows Black, Tom went back into the Worwyk archives and re-recorded a few songs with Jason singing on the new versions.
 The two also collaborated on a song for a rock musical called Metatron.
 Worwyk has been on hold for a while now and during that time Tom wrote and recorded a new album called Your World for his side project Shadows Black.
 The songs use male/female vocal loops and feature a more synth driven sound as compared to the traditional metal of Worwyk.
 Tom also started a new project called Insynirator and released a new album entitled Lost in the Darkness late in 2017.
 Worwyk released a new album called Decapitator in 2018 consisting of brand new songs and some older tunes recorded with Jason in 2014/15.
 In 2019, Tom started a new project band called Divisiv, which combines gothic, orchestral and traditional metal with clean and aggressive vocals, and released the album Adharma in the summer of 2019.
 Tom released the new Worwyk album Demons to Some in August of 2020 which features 13 songs - an hour of traditional metal - with guest musicians, past vocalists and all new music.
-Currently Tom is working on the next Divisiv album which should be released late summer of 2021.
+Tom released the second Divisiv album Burn It Down in June of 2021.

 Jason Russo, Heavy Metal vocalist extraordinaire, was born in Jacksonville, NC and raised in Buffalo, New York.
 He has been singing Heavy Metal music since he was 15 years old.
 His first song was “Aint talkin 'bout Love” by Van Halen and when he grabbed that mic, he knew that this was what he wanted to do for the rest of his life.
 Jason has taken guitar, classical piano and vocal lessons as well as opera lessons, music theory, and sound engineering courses.
 He has played in the bands Poetic Justice, Ballistic, The Unexpected/Suicide Jack (same band), Opus, Herod, Darkling, Cheap Evil and Worwyk.